 Distance driven: 212.2

-Start your last day of your two weeks in New Zealand with an early wake-up call for sunrise.
+Start the last day of your two weeks in New Zealand with an early wake-up call for sunrise.
 Head down to the beach to catch a great sunrise over the rocky shoreline in Kaikoura.

 Being our last day we got up before the sun did and headed down to the water for sun up.
 We had just enough gas for the camp stove to heat up some water for coffee while we waited for the sun.